SteveSmith16384/splitscreenfps_libgdx/README.md

 Gameplay video: https://twitter.com/stephencsmith

-This codebase contains various game modes that all use the same framework, and I work on whichever one interests me at any moment in time (or sometimes start work on a new one).
+This codebase contains various game modes that all use the same framework.
 When the game starts, you will begin in the "overworld".
 To start a particular game mode, walk into the area that denotes that mode.

 Currently, the following games are at various stages of progress:
 * 3D Monster maze: escape from the maze.
 Status Complete
 * Alien Tag: Don't be the player who's been tagged the longest.
 Status: Complete
 * Tower Defence: Build turrets to shoot the aliens.
 Status: Can walk around and place turrets.
+* Stock car: Race around a track.
+Status: You can drive
+* Deathchase: Crash into other players.
+Status: You can drive around a track.
 * Funny Farm: Grow and harvest crops.
 Status: You can walk around an empty field
 * FTL: An FTL-inspsired 3D game.
 Status: You can walk around a spaceship
-* Deathchase: Crash into other players.
-Status: You can drive
+* Dungeon: A 3D Roguelike.
+Status: You can walk around a basic procedurally-generated dungeon.
 * Bladerunner: Identify and kill the replicant.
 Status: Barely started
-* Stock car: Race around a track.
-Status: You can drive
-* Dungeon: A 3D Roguelike.
-Status: You can walk around a basic procedurally-generated dungeon.

 ## Controls